Bias with a Timer: Axion Domain Wall Decay and Dark Matter: Topological defects

 Even for $f_a\gtrsim10^{9}\GeV$, the system is able to be destabilized by the structural instability.
 The mixing-induced potential makes the initial distribution of the axion field non-uniform.
 When the axion starts to oscillate by $V_{\cancel{\rm PQ}}$, the axion field configuration is given by the domain wall solution, which is highly inhomogeneous in space.
-When $V_{\rm QCD}$ is turned on, the local minima of the potential are deformed and a new structure combining domain walls and strings appears around $T\simeq T_{\rm tr}$, but in some case, the system cannot be stabilized in a symmetric way, as long as we consider $\ell$ and $N_{\rm DW}$ which are co-prime numbers.
-Consider $\ell>N_{\rm DW}$, e.g., $\ell=3$, $N_{\rm DW}=2$ (see \FIG{fig:large_l}).
+When $V_{\rm QCD}$ is turned on, the local minima of the potential are deformed and a new structure combining domain walls and strings appears around $T\simeq T_{\rm tr}$, but in some case, the system cannot be stabilized in a symmetric way.
+Let us consider a particular case when $\ell>N_{\rm DW}$ such as $\ell=3$, $N_{\rm DW}=2$ (see \FIG{fig:large_l}).
 Initially, three domain walls are attached to one string in the most symmetric way.
 After $V_{\rm QCD}$ becomes dominant, one vacuum disappears and the vacuum structure is decomposed into the remaining two vacua.
 Due to the initial configuration, we can expect that one of them is isolated and collapses by the tension.

 It should be noted that the system may not be destabilized by an asymmetric structure for $m\geq2n-1$.
 Since $m_{\cancel{\rm PQ}}$ decreases faster than $H$ and becomes smaller than $H$ at some temperature, the axion configuration can be rearranged by the gradient term.
 For a larger value of $\lambda$, the re-randomization might be mild, but we conservatively focus on $m\leq2n-2$ in the following discussion.